 Hikes in car parking charges at Westmorland General hospital have been slammed by a local MP and long-term patient.

-In August of this year, public parking charges at sites run by University Hospitals of Morecambe Bay Trust (UHMBT) increased for the first time in four years.
+Public parking charges at sites run by University Hospitals of Morecambe Bay Trust (UHMBT) have increased for the first time in four years.

-The Trust states the increase was inline with charges set by local authorities and other NHS Trusts.
+The trust said the increase was inline with charges set by local authorities and other NHS trusts.

 READ MORE: Westmorland General Hospital: New £8.6m diagnostics centre opened